 Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVTPL.
 A gain or loss on a debt investment that is subsequently measured at FVTPL and is not part of a hedging relationship is recognised in profit or loss and presented within 'Net trading income' in the period in which it arises.

-- (f) Financial assets and liabilities (continued) - (ii) Classification and subsequent measurement of financial assets
+(f) Financial assets and liabilities (continued)

 Financial Assets (continued)